 Another way to phrase this question would be are you a person playing the game of monopoly, owning assets?
 Or do you simply work at Park Place Hotel (a spot on the board) drawing a salary?
 Almost everybody fits into the latter category, so don't feel bad if that's you!

 Mindset and Financial Success

 The strangest aspect of the economic food chain is that our assumptions about where we fit in the chain stem mostly from how we grew up.
 We mimic what we see in our immediate environment.
 Indeed, we are often totally unaware of levels significantly above or below us in the economic food chain.
 We work with and interact socially mostly with people from the same place on the food chain.
 We live in a neighborhood filled with people at the same rung on the food chain.
 And we experience the same amount of financial success.

 Mighty Investor is here to rescue you from your own limiting beliefs.
 If you made it this far in this article, you can move up the chain.
-You have the drive and brains to not be off sucking down Kim Kardashian videos in your free time!

 It goes without saying that the life and career of a work-a-day employee can be a truly joyful life, and many are called to serve in specific professions.
 This is not a discussion of the overall value of someone's life.
 This is simply about where you are plugged into the economic food chain.
 Indeed, the economic values discussed in this post and on MightyInvestor.com teach you how to achieve financial success, but they are not the only values that should drive life decisions.
-For many of us, other callings take precedence over becoming a master of the game of monopoly.
+For many of us, other callings take precedence over becoming a master of the game of money.